nihalxofficial/FullStack-Student-Manager/README.md

 - Cache is automatically invalidated on every create, update, or delete
 - Graceful fallback — app continues working even if Redis is unavailable

+### 📄 Report Generator
+- Generates a full printable/PDF report with one click
+- Includes overview stats, per-class breakdown, top 5 students by marks
+- Highlights students needing attention (marks < 60 or attendance < 15)
+- Full student table with Pass/Fail status
+- Opens in a new tab with print dialog for easy PDF export

 ### 🔄 Keep-Alive
 - Self-pings the server every **14 minutes** to prevent Render's free tier from spinning down